zazuko/knowledge-graph-forum/README.md

 **Registration for 2024**: Opening soon.
 We anticipate that there will be sufficient space so that participants will be able to attend without difficulty.

+## 2024 Sessions

+The following sessions are confirmed as of early April 2024:

+* Roche Pharma (Cedric Berger): Using graphs in a [VUCA](https://en.wikipedia.org/wiki/VUCA) business environment.
+* [Swiss Institute of Bioinformatics](https://github.com/zazuko/knowledge-graph-forum/issues/22) (Jerven Bolleman): UniProt, Rhea, Swiss-Lipids and HAMAP and from huge to tiny.
+Practical SPARQL in the life sciences.
+* [derivo](https://github.com/zazuko/knowledge-graph-forum/issues/23) (Thorsten Liebig): Visual Analysis and Querying of Large Knowledge Graphs.
+* Ontopic/Zazuko (Benjamin Cogrel, Adrian Gschwend): Semantically lifting & scaling OLAP Cubes with SPARQL & SQL.
+* [SDSC](https://github.com/zazuko/knowledge-graph-forum/issues/24) (Robin Franken, Carlos Vivar Rios): Using SHACL and RDF technologies to run an open source platform of curated, searchable imaging software.
+* [EPFL Blue Brain Project](https://github.com/zazuko/knowledge-graph-forum/issues/26) (Mohameth François Sy): A "bring to MINDS" approach for large scale neuroscience knowledge graph
+* Bit42/Zazuko (Thomas Bodenmann & TBD) The earth is not flat, and neither is your graph: User Experience beyond bubbles.

+Two more sessions are still pending; they will be published as soon as they are confirmed.
+Details of the remaining sessions will follow shortly.

 ## Previous editions

 We've hosted two previous editions of the Knowledge Graph Forum, both outstanding events featuring numerous insightful presentations and engaging discussions.